JP12025/credit/README.md

 - Test your script with command `./check credit.py`

-Here are a few valid card numbers:
+Here are a few other valid card numbers:
 - `4301050403060 VISA`
 - `4070605020003060 VISA`
 - `5150400020204060 MASTERCARD`